Master of Arts in Integrated Design at The Universities at Shady Grove

 You don't have to come to Baltimore for a UBalt degree.

-For questions about USG admission:
+For questions about USG admission and advising:

 program director